hacs/integration/docs/usage/overview.md

 # Overview

-_During startup HACS loads all known repositories, when it does you will see a progressbar at the top of the page, if will not go away on it's own, try refreshing the bowers window after a couple of minutes._
+_During startup HACS loads all known repositories.
+When it does you will see a progress bar at the top of the page, if will not go away on it's own, try refreshing the browser window after a couple of minutes._

-The overview tab in HACS contain all the repositories HACS manages that you have installed.
+The overview tab in HACS contains all the repositories HACS manages that you have installed.

 ![overview](../images/overview.png)